zoidyzoidzoid/awesome-ebpf/readme.md

 ### Aya

-- [aya](https://github.com/aya-rs/aya) - A full Rust library for writing, loading, and managing eBPF programs and maps.
-It has a focus on developer experience and operability and supports writing eBPF programs in Rust and distributing library code over crates.io that can be shared between eBPF programs.
-Unlike other Rust eBPF implementations, Aya does not depend on libbpf and is 100% written in Rust.
+- [aya](https://github.com/aya-rs/aya) - A pure Rust library for writing, loading, and managing eBPF objects, with a focus on developer experience and operability.
+It supports writing eBPF programs in Rust and distributing library code over crates.io to share it between eBPF programs.
+Aya does not depend on libbpf.
 - [aya-template](https://github.com/aya-rs/aya-template) - Templates for writing BPF applications in Aya that can be used with [`cargo generate`](https://github.com/cargo-generate/cargo-generate).

 ### bpftool and Other Tools from the Kernel Tree